Skip To Main Content

 HOW IT HAPPENED

 • Savea Mansfield opened up scoring for the Hardrockers, with a second layup scored by Carolina Ruiz Molina immediately after.
 SDM's early lead was short-lived as Rylie Ottmann converted two free throws, propelling the Mountain Lions to go on an impressive 12-0 scoring run.
-Ayianna Johnson entered the game and made an instant impact, scoring two consecutive layups and earning UCCS a 16-5 lead over the Hardrockers.
+Ayianna Johnson entered the game and made an immediate impact, scoring two consecutive layups and earning UCCS a 16-5 lead over the Hardrockers.
 With a minute left in the first quarter, Breelyn Robinson collected her first three-point basket of the game, sending SDM into the second stanza trailing by 12 points.

 • Morning Grace Spotted Bear began the second quarter with a driving layup, closing the gap to ten points.
 Robinson quickly responded with another three-pointer.
 20 seconds after entering the game, Gia Bradley buried her first shot, while Mya Wilson converted a layup moments later.
 With five minutes remaining in the first half, Brynae Stewart capitalized on a single free throw, pushing UCCS ahead to a 27-9 lead.
 After a two-minute scoring drought, Moore Allen successfully stole the ball in the paint and barrelled down the court, finishing with a layup.
 SDM answered with a layup of their own, but it was not enough to overcome their 23-point deficit.